 Gardenia Flower Meaning & Symbolism

 In the language of flowers, gardenia flowers carry a variety of traditional meanings.
 The most common symbolism includes trust, hope, clarity, renewal, peace, and protection.

 In floriography, white flowers are often symbolic of innocence, new beginnings, purity, and elegance.

 Although you may see references to red gardenias, these are not real gardenias.
 Most are artificial plants with red silk flowers.
 Other sources may try to sell you red gardenia plants, but they are a hoax.

 True gardenia flowers are white, except for Golden Magic Gardenia, which begins white and fades to yellow as the bloom matures.

-Gardenia flowers have frequently featured in popular culture, the arts, and literature.
-For instance, Billie Holiday was often seen wearing a gardenia in her hair during the Jazz Era making it part of her signature style.
+Gardenia flowers have frequently been featured in popular culture, the arts, and literature.
+For instance, Billie Holiday often wore a gardenia in her hair during the Jazz Era, making it part of her signature style.
 Sigmund Freud was also reported to have had a particular affection for the gardenia.

 What’s more, gardenias have been heralded for their benefits during meditation practices to bring self-awareness and focus.